 The South Caucasus Security Forum is organised by Stratpol – Strategic Policy Institute (previously CENAA) and by the Georgian Foundation for Strategic and International Studies – Rondeli Foundation (GFSIS) since 2013.
-The South Caucasus Security Forum 2018 will be the fifth edition.
+Since 2018, it is also co-organised by the Friedrich-Ebert-Stiftung, Georgia.
+The South Caucasus Security Forum 2019 is its sixth edition.
 The Forum was previously co-organised by the Ministry of Defence of Georgia.

 Throughout its history, the South Caucasus Security Forum was supported by the International Visegrad Fund, the Official Development Assistance of the Slovak Republic (SLOVAKAID), the Black Sea Trust for Regional Cooperation — A Project of the German Marshall Fund of the United States, the Friedrich-Ebert-Stiftung and the Ministry of Foreign and European Affairs of the Slovak Republic.

-Among our partners are the Regional Studies Center (RSC), Armenia, the Foreign Policy Council “Ukrainian Prism”, Open Ukraine and other leading think-tanks from Central Europe (Poland, Hungary, and the Czech Republic) and the South Caucasus (Georgia, Armenia, Azerbaijan).
+Among our partners are the Regional Studies Center (RSC), Armenia, the Foreign Policy Council “Ukrainian Prism”, the Center for European Neighborhood Studies – Central European University, Caucasian House and other leading think-tanks from Central Europe (Poland, Hungary, and the Czech Republic) and the South Caucasus (Georgia, Armenia, Azerbaijan).

 Georgian Euro-Atlantic integration; Regional and Black Sea security; EU strategy and Eastern Partnership; South Caucasus economic development; Hybrid warfare and strategic communication; Global security developments and implications to the South Caucasus, New Security Threats.